OpenNebula/addon-appmarket/doc/usage.md

 ### Create an Appliance (ADMIN)

-The appliances can be created in two different ways:
+The appliances can be created as follows:

 * Providing the URLs of the files and the OpenNebula template in the Appliance creation form.
 Note that the AppMarket contains metadata that defines the Virtual Appliance but not the appliance files themselves.
 The metadata includes the links to download the appliance files from third-party servers.
 The files will be only downloaded by OpenNebula and the AppMarket will not store any file.